Speaking in Tongues: The Evidence, Part 1 of 7

 - Kilian McDonnell and George Montague, Christian Initiation and Baptism in the Holy Spirit (Liturgical Press, 1991; rev. 1994)

-- Stanley Burgess, The Holy Spirit: Ancient Christian Traditions (Hendrickson, 1984); The Holy Spirit: Medieval Roman Catholic and Reformation Traditions (Hendrickson, 1997)
+- Stanley Burgess, The Holy Spirit: Ancient Christian Traditions; The Holy Spirit: Medieval Roman Catholic and Reformation Traditions (Hendrickson)

-- Robert P. Menzies, Pentecost: This Story Is Our Story; Christ-Centered: The Evangelical Nature of Pentecostal Theology
+- Robert P. Menzies, Pentecost: This Story Is Our Story

 Primary sources cited: Irenaeus, Against Heresies; Tertullian, Against Marcion; Novatian, On the Trinity; Cyril of Jerusalem, Catechetical Lectures; Chrysostom, Homilies on 1 Corinthians; Augustine, City of God; The Didache; Shepherd of Hermas.

-Full citations with page numbers are available in the free research guide, which you can download from the overview post.
+Full citations with page numbers are in the free research guide.